aryanbhave/LinuxTools/README.md

     - Sends gratuitous ARP responses to two machines to act as a man in the middle which can intercept the flow of data between the two targets.
     - Use wireshark to view the packets being transferred between the two targets.
+#### 2. Network Scanner

+      - Retrieves the MAC address/addresses of an IP address or range of IP addresses.

 ## Requirements
 Kali Linux,